6. Local development with rover dev

 ๐ŸŽถ composing supergraph with Federation v2.7.1

-โœ… successfully composed after adding the 'soundtracks' subgraph
+โœ… successfully composed after adding the 'listings' subgraph

 Awesome, looks like our is running at http://localhost:4000.
 Let's check it out!

 Note: By default, rover dev runs the on port 4000.
 If you would prefer running it on a different port, you can add the additional flag --supergraph-port (or -p) and set it to a different value.
-Just make sure you're not using port 8080 because that's where the soundtracks is running!
+Just make sure you're not using port 8080 or 8090; those ports are taken by our !

 In the browser, navigate to http://localhost:4000.
 We'll see Sandbox connected to port 4000, ready for us to the local spawned from rover dev.

-In the Documentation panel, we can see familiar-looking from our soundtracks .
-Test out a for featured playlists and their tracks.
+In the Documentation panel, we can see familiar-looking from our listings .
+Test out this for all reviews and a particular listing.

 }